HEROES: Coolness - Control - Endurance - Audacity - Decision

 A remarkable woman ran canteens for Australian soldiers.

-The last hours of the Red Baron Thomas Alured Faunce
+- The last hours of the Red Baron by Thomas Alured Faunce.

 Australians’ role in this famous First World War incident.